 - Wash hands frequently.

-- If an employee tests positive for COVID-19 or is exposed to the virus, they must notify their supervisor immediately.
-If the employee is on campus, they must leave immediately.
+- If an employee tests positive for COVID-19 or is exposed to the virus, they must notify their supervisor and the firstname.lastname@example.org mailbox immediately.
+If an employee who tests positive for COVID-19 is on campus, they must leave immediately.

 - If a student tests positive for COVID-19 or is exposed to the virus, they should email: email@example.com If the student is on campus, they must leave immediately.